-This document and the information are subject to Terms and Conditions and Energy Resources of Australia Lift ("EAP) copylight in the drawings, information and data recorded ("the information") is the property of ERA.
-This document and the information are solely for the use of the authorizate repetur and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was supplied by ERA.
-ERA makes no representation, undertakes in othly and accepts no responsibility to any third party who may use or rely upon this document or the information.
-APPROVED FOR AND ON BEHALT OF ERA
+This document and the information are subject to Terms and Conditions and Energy Resources of Australia Lit ("ERAY copyright in the drawings, information and data recorded ("the information") is the property of ERA.
+This and this document may not be used, copied or reproduced in whole or part for any purpose other than that which it was subplied by ERA.
+ERA makes no perpresentation, undertakes no duty and accepts no responsibility to any third partly who may use or rely upon this document or the information.
+APFROVED FORA NO NO BEHALT OF ERA.